vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 At the station my luggage is turned upside down yet again and I'm patted down like there is no tomorrow.
 Nothing turned up.
 At this stage I am ordered to take all of my clothes off.
-At this stage the police hasn't explained to me what they are looking for and they haven't even taken any real effort to discover why I am in Munich.
+The police hasn't taken any real effort to engage in a dialog to discover my reasons for visiting Munich.
 After finding nothing after putting me through a demeaning experience I'm let of with as little as a "sorry".
 Going through an experience like this happened to be sufficiently degrading, to make me never want to have an encounter with the police again.

-Especially since it was rather obvious that we were singled out, being the few richly colored passengers on the bus, I have come to realize even more that the world isn't as accepting as we sometime portray it to be.
-Better put...
-The civilized west isn't as progressive and enlightened as it portrays itself to be if black men are to expect such experiences.
+There I stand.
+In front of the precinct far away from the station that I bought my ticket to, left to figure out alternative means of getting to my destination.
+The police don't even have the customer to offer to drive a citizen of the EU to at least the location where they ordered me to enter their vehicles after such a horrible experience.

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/precinct.png" alt="The precinct">
 </div>

+Especially since it was rather obvious that we were singled out, being the few richly colored passengers on the bus, I have come to realize even more that the world isn't as accepting as we sometimes portray it to be.
+Better put...
+The civilized west isn't as progressive and enlightened as it portrays itself to be if such experiences are normal.

 Even the conversational component is disappointing.
 You're ordered to do as commanded without a real alternative.
 The tone is off and the treatment is not